-Our 2012 Symposium, presented in cooperation with the U.S. Copyright Office, will look at exceptions for libraries and archives in section 108 of the U.S. Copyright Act, and mass digitization by libraries.
+Our 2013 Symposium, presented in cooperation with the U.S. Copyright Office, looked at exceptions for libraries and archives in section 108 of the U.S. Copyright Act, and mass digitization by libraries.
 What explicit copyright exceptions should libraries have?
 How should section 108 be revised?
 To what extent should libraries be able to engage in mass digitization of published, in-copyright works in their collections?
 How and to whom may digitized materials be made available?
 What are the respective roles of section 108, of fair use, and of licensing?

 9:00 Welcoming Remarks

 9:15-10:45 Session 1: The Legal Landscape

 Overview of the legal landscape in the United States and internationally; the U.S. Copyright Office’s plans for moving forward on § 108 reform and other initiatives; the role of fair use; review of the recommendations of the Section 108 Study Group.

 Speakers: Maria Pallante, U.S. Register of Copyrights Shira Perlmutter, Chief Policy Officer and Director for International Affairs, USPTO Laura Gasaway, University of North Carolina, Chapel Hill Law School Jane Ginsburg, Columbia Law School Richard Rudick, ret.
 General Counsel, John Wiley & Sons

 10:45-11:05 Break Sessions 2-4 will be roundtable discussions, each with 4-5 panelists and a moderator.